nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 > a scheme *scheme_name* *forwarder_command* *admin_app_command*

 The add scheme command.
-This command declares an endpoint naming
-\"scheme\" for use in endpoint IDs, which are structured as URIs:
+This command declares an endpoint naming _scheme_ for use in endpoint IDs, which are structured as URIs:
 *scheme_name*:*scheme-specific_part*. *forwarder_command* will be
 executed when the scheme is started on this node, to initiate operation of a forwarding daemon for this scheme. *admin_app_command* will also be